SERVICES / 01

 How we engage.

 Engagements begin with diagnosis.
 Before we propose a strategy, we want to understand the work the organisation is trying to do — what it is for, who it serves, what makes it distinctive, what is constraining it.
 That investigation shapes the work we recommend.
 It also shapes the form of the engagement: how often we meet, what we deliver, where decisions get made.
-Three shapes recur, calibrated to the work rather than imposed on it.
+Three shapes recur, fitted to the work rather than imposed on it.

 Strategic project.